mariolukas/HydraPlay/README.md

 - Snapcast Client

-A simple configuration of the whole system will follow soon... (maybe also a docker container for the sever setup)
+A simple configuration of the whole system will follow soon... (maybe also a docker container for the server setup)

 ## How the setup works